 ‘Rape and the Anxious Republic.
 Revolutionary Colombia, 1810-1830’, Hidden Histories of Gender and the State in Latin America , eds.
 Maxine Molyneux and Elizabeth Dore, Duke University Press (Durham, 2000), pp. 127-46.

-I am happy to supervise postgraduate research on topics concerned with the cultural history of colonial and 19th-century Spanish America.
-Additionally, I am interested in supervising projects related to the history of masculinities, femininities and race in the USA.
+I am happy to consider postgraduate supervisions on topics concerned with the cultural history of food, as well as the history of colonial and nineteenth-century Spanish America.
 Here are some of the topics and students I have supervised, co-supervised and advised:

 Cecilia Tossounian, 'The Body Beautiful and the Beauty of Nation: Representing Gender and Modernity (Buenos Aires 1918-1940)' (co-supervised wtih the European University Institute, Florence)

 Sergio Lussana, 'Band of Brothers: Enslaved African-American Masculinity in the Antebellum United States'

 Kim Patrick, 'Why a Million Men Marched: An Analysis of Politics, Identity and the Million Man March'